 Investments will be made only in accordance with written Investment Policy approved by the Board of Trustees.
 During 2019-2020 the Resources Committee took the decision to move £1M of the Trusts reserves into an investment account with Lloyds Banking Group.
-Whilst the interest rate is in line with national interest rates the Committee has held off making any further investment decisions until the current Covid19 situation has stabilised.
-This position will continue to be reviewed by Trustees again during AY2122.
+Whilst the interest rate is in line with national interest rates the Committee has held off making any further investment decisions until the financial markets had stabilised and improved.
+This position will be reviewed by Trustees during FY2223.